AhmadThaher/AhmadThaher/README.md

 ## Hi there 👋
-- I'm a computer Science student in An-Najah National University
+- I'm a computer Science student at An-Najah National University
-- passionate about front-end and UI/UX, excited to learn more and increase my experience
+- passionate about Frontend and UI/UX.
-- I’m currently training at OppoTrain .
+- I’m currently software engineer intern at OppoTrain .
 <!--
 **AhmadThaher/AhmadThaher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.